Brian Mast

-Brian Jeffery Mast (born July 10, 1980) is an American politician and U.S. military veteran who has served as the U.S. representative for Florida's 21st congressional district since 2017.
-The district, numbered as the 18th district from 2017 to 2023, includes portions of the Palm Beaches and Treasure Coast.
-Mast is a member of the Republican Party.
+Brian Jeffrey Mast (born July 10, 1980) is an American politician and U.S. military veteran who has served as the U.S. representative for Florida's 21st congressional district since 2017.
+The district, numbered as the 18th district before the 2020 redistricting cycle, includes the Treasure Coast and northern portions of Palm Beach County.
+A member of the Republican Party, Mast is in his fifth House term.

-A veteran of Operation Enduring Freedom, Mast lost both his legs while serving as a U.S. Army explosive ordnance disposal technician in Afghanistan in 2010.
+A veteran of Operation Enduring Freedom, Mast lost both his legs while serving as a U.S. Army explosive ordnance disposal technician in Afghanistan in 2010 and received the Bronze Star and Purple Heart for his actions.

 Early life and education

 Mast was born and raised in Grand Rapids, Michigan.
 He is the son of James Mast and Tixomena Trujillo.
 His maternal grandparents were immigrants from Mexico.
 Mast graduated from South Christian High School in 1999.
-In 2016, he obtained a Bachelor of Liberal Arts from Harvard University Extension School with a concentration in economics and minors in government and environmental studies.
+In 2016, he obtained a Bachelor of Liberal Arts from the Extension School of Harvard University with a concentration in economics and minors in government and environmental studies.

 Military service

 After graduating from high school, Mast enlisted in the United States Army Reserve in May 2000 and became a combat engineer assigned to the 841st Combat Engineer Battalion.
 In 2006, he transitioned to the active U.S. Army and became an explosive ordnance disposal technician.
-Mast later joined the elite 28th Ordnance Company, a special operations explosive ordnance disposal unit that works alongside personnel of the 75th Ranger Regiment.
+Mast later joined the 28th Ordnance Company, a special operations explosive ordnance disposal unit that works alongside personnel of the 75th Ranger Regiment.
 He served in Afghanistan as part of Operation Enduring Freedom.
 On September 19, 2010, while clearing a path for United States Army Rangers in Kandahar, Mast stepped on an IED along the road.
 The explosion resulted in the amputation of both his legs and losing his left index finger.
+Mast received the Bronze Star and Purple Heart for his actions.

 Mast and his family were awarded a custom ADA-compliant home by the nonprofit organization Helping a Hero.

+Mast volunteered alongside the Israeli Defense Forces (IDF) in January 2015.
+He participated through the Sar-El program, which places civilians from abroad in support positions with the Israeli Ground Forces.
+During his time with the IDF, Mast was stationed at a base outside of Tel Aviv where he packed medical kits and moved supplies.